Honeycomb (geometry)

 In geometry, a honeycomb is a space filling or close packing of polyhedral or higher-dimensional cells, so that there are no gaps.
 It is an example of the more general mathematical tiling or tessellation in any number of dimensions.
 Its dimension can be clarified as n-honeycomb for a honeycomb of n-dimensional space.

 Honeycombs are usually constructed in ordinary Euclidean ("flat") space.
 They may also be constructed in non-Euclidean spaces, such as hyperbolic honeycombs.
 Any finite uniform polytope can be projected to its circumsphere to form a uniform honeycomb in spherical space.

 It is possible to fill the plane with polygons which do not meet at their corners, for example using rectangles, as in a brick wall pattern: this is not a proper tiling because corners lie part way along the edge of a neighbouring polygon.
 Similarly, in a proper honeycomb, there must be no edges or vertices lying part way along the face of a neighbouring cell.
 Interpreting each brick face as a hexagon having two interior angles of 180 degrees allows the pattern to be considered as a proper tiling.
 However, not all geometers accept such hexagons.

 Classification

 There are infinitely many honeycombs, which have only been partially classified.
 The more regular ones have attracted the most interest, while a rich and varied assortment of others continue to be discovered.

 The simplest honeycombs to build are formed from stacked layers or slabs of prisms based on some tessellations of the plane.
 In particular, for every parallelepiped, copies can fill space, with the cubic honeycomb being special because it is the only regular honeycomb in ordinary (Euclidean) space.
-Another interesting family is the Hill tetrahedra and their generalizations, which can also tile the space.
+Another family is the Hill tetrahedra and their generalizations, which can also tile the space.